wanjinchang/MTCNN_USE_TF_E2E/README.md

-# MTCNN face detection using tensorflow end2end
+# MTCNN face detection using TensorFlow End2End

 ### Introduction
 This is a demo for MTCNN using TensorFlow api end2end.For more details, please refer to the paper [arXiv paper](https://arxiv.org/pdf/1604.02878.pdf).